TypeCombinator/uit/README.md

 }
 ```

-As you can see, **mock_head** is just a alias of the `contianer_of`, it unifies head node and data node, just like secondary pointer.
+As you can see, **mock_head** is just a alias of the `contianer_of`, it unifies head node and data node, just like pointer to pointer.
 It should be noted that when accessing head node members, all members except for `struct node *next;` are undefined in the example.

 Of course, this is just an example.
 The implementation of container_of is slightly different in C++, please see the [header](include/uit/intrusive.hpp) in this library.